WHAT DO WE DO WHEN, IN THIS SEASON OF RENEWAL,

 Often spring is a time in the year’s cycle when widows may, again, feel powerfully disoriented and out of step.
 Not only is everyone still living ordinary lives, but the natural world itself appears to be full of hopefulness, lovely new beginnings, second chances.
 All things we do not feel.

 What do we do, when, in this season of renewal, life feels to us like a life sentence?

 HERE’S WHAT WE DO

 We do this even though it seems unbearable.
 Yet we bear it.

 We do this even though it seems never-ending.
 Yet, though grief never exactly ends, we accept that it may — eventually, far too slowly — transform over time.

 And it does.

 Here is why I can legitimately hold out this hope: I speak with long-haul authority.
 I was widowed for the first time almost two decades ago.
-And, having resided in the state you are now occupying, this is the promise I can give you: it does get easier.
+And, having resided in the state you, perhaps young in widowhood, may now be occupying, this is the promise I can give you: it does get easier.
 There is an eventual transformation.

 And sometimes the transformation is as profound as winter becoming spring.

 But this promise comes with a proviso: grieving cannot be hurried or predicted.
 This transformation is not linear; it is unpredictable —you have insights and there seems to be some relief, grief letting up a bit.
 But then it returns vengefully, howling.